Emma Packe: Temperance leadership and philanthropy

 Mary Greenleaf Clement Leavitt, the first world missionary for the Woman's Christian Temperance Union (WCTU), had travelled to Christchurch from Dunedin where Catherine Fulton led the formation of a WCTU NZ chapter there.
 Leavitt was travelling with evangelist Richard T. Booth sent to New Zealand from England on behalf of the Blue Ribbon Army.
 The local newspapers provided an introduction to Leavitt's life and official mission as a representative of the World WCTU and announced her first lecture hosted by the Christchurch Blue Ribbon Committee the evening of 9 May at the YMCA rooms.
 Leavitt continued with a series of lectures each evening that week in various churches.
 On Thursday, 14 May, toward the end of the week of her lectures, Leavitt gave "An Address to the Women's Prayer Union" at 3 p.m. in the Rooms of the YMCA.
-At that meeting, with over forty women attending, Leavitt explained the difference between a WCTU's organization and other kinds of temperance clubs.
+At that meeting, with over forty women attending, Leavitt explained the difference between a WCTU's organisation and other kinds of temperance clubs.
 At the next evening's event, Emma E. Packe was elected president of the founding chapter of the Christchurch WCTU NZ.
 Cecilia Wroughton was elected treasurer, and Kate Sheppard was elected secretary of the new local Union.
 It was decided that the chapter's vice presidents would be "all wives of all ministers of religion who are willing to act as such."
 They adopted the same WCTU constitution as had already been used in Auckland, Dunedin and Port Chalmers earlier that year, and similarly adopted and circulated a petition to the Legislature against the employment of barmaids.

 Later that same month, Packe and Wroughton accompanied Leavitt as she travelled north to speak at the Rangiora Literary Institute Hall.
 The next day they supported the creation of the new Union chapter in that city.
 The Union at Christchurch had weekly general meetings with the Executive officers meeting monthly.
 The founding members of the Executive Committee for the Christchurch Union were: